 All data gathered in the field will be recorded on site at the time sampling occurs using the Agency Baseline Field Data Sheet (Appendix C).
 This form is then returned to the drop off point, along with the water samples collected in the field, where the Project QA Officer and the Project Manager check the data as described in sections B9 & B10 of this plan.
 The Project Manager enters data into a computer database after the Project QA officer has approved them for entry.
 Original copies of all data sheets are kept on file at the Kenai Watershed Forum office indefinitely.

-Results for parameters analyzed at the Soldotna Wastewater Treatment Plant on the sampling event day will be recorded on the Agency Baseline Lab Test Results form (Appendix D), SGS will provide results to the Project Manager from their analyses through their online platform SGS Engage in the form of both PDF sheets and a tabular Electronic Data Deliverable file such as Microsoft Access.
+Results for parameters analyzed at the Soldotna Wastewater Treatment Plant on the sampling event day will be recorded on the Agency Baseline Lab Test Results form (Appendix D), and emailed in a spreadsheet to the Project Manager.
+SGS will provide results to the Project Manager from their analyses through their online platform SGS Engage in the form of both PDF sheets and a tabular Electronic Data Deliverable file such as Microsoft Access.
 Sample analytical results will include all method, SOP and QAPP required quality control sample results including their acceptance criteria limits in order for project staff and ADEC to perform tertiary data validation/verification of analytical results.
 All data will be entered into the KWF database which is accessible in-house.

 Hard copies of all physical data sheets will be kept at the KWF office for 10 years and at SGS lab for 5 years.